zkMIPS/zkm-project-template/README.md

 ### Requirements
 * CA certificate:  ca.pem, ca.key
-* Register in the https://www.zkm.io/apply (Let your key be in the whitelist)
+* Register in the https://www.zkm.io/apply (Let your public key be in the whitelist)
 * Set up a local node for some blockchain(eg, sepolia)

 ### Running the project